EGS-Tourist-Guide/PointsOfInterest/README.md

 ## GraphQL Schema (SDL)

 The query must have into consideration different inputs in order to retrieve the correct POI's and their respective information.
-Searching parameters are all optional and can be:
+Searching parameters are mostly optional and can be:
-  - location -> city, region, country
+  - location name -> city, region, country
-  - type/keyword -> beach, nature, history, food
+  - type/keyword -> beach, nature, history, food, shopping
   - category -> festivals, museums, restaurants
-  - start and end dates -> YYYY-MM-DD
   - price range -> €€ - €€€

+One can also search POI's by their exact location in the moment (using GPS to obtain latitude and longitude), choosing as input the length of the radius.
+  - latitude -> -90 to 90 (Decimal Degrees)
+  - longitude -> -180 to 180 (Decimal Degrees)
+  - radius -> 100 to 5000 meters

-If there are no input arguments, most searched POI's will be displayed.
+If there are no input arguments, default POI's will be displayed.

 The output will be a list of POI's with the following information (name, location and description are mandatory):
   - name
+  - latitude
+  - longitude
-  - location
+  - location name
   - description
   - start and end dates
   - capacity